Kenilworth, New Jersey: Education

-David Brearley Middle School / David Brearley High School with 757 students in grades 7–12.
+David Brearley Middle School / David Brearley High School with 774 students in grades 7-12.

 Students from Winfield Township attend David Brearley High School as part of a sending/receiving relationship with the Winfield Township School District.

-Kenilworth is home to a Roman Catholic elementary school at St. Theresa's, which was founded in 1954 and serves students in pre-school through eighth grade through the Salesians of Don Bosco.
+Kenilworth is home to St. Theresa School, a Roman Catholic school operating under the Archdiocese of Newark founded in 1955 that serves students in pre-school through eighth grade through the Salesians of Don Bosco.

+Churches

+There are six churches that are located in Kenilworth.
+The six churches are the Ignite United Methodist church, the First Baptist church, the Union Baptist church, the non-denominational Kenilworth Gospel Chapel, the Saint Paul African Methodist Episcopal church, and the Saint Theresa Roman Catholic church.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 29.62 mi of roadways, of which 24.22 mi were maintained by the municipality, 4.00 mi by Union County and 0.04 mi by the New Jersey Department of Transportation.

 Kenilworth is served by two county routes, County Route 509 and County Route 617.
 CR 509 (Boulevard) runs west–east through the borough, connecting it to Cranford, Springfield and Westfield in one direction and Union and Roselle Park in the other.
 CR 617 (Michigan Avenue) runs north–south, connecting Union and U.S. Route 22 at its north end to Roselle Park and Route 28 at its south end.
 The Garden State Parkway cuts northeast–southwest through the town, with Interchange 138 at CR 509 serving much of the town's long-distance travelers.